uc-python/python-for-web-scraping/02-simple-scraper/md_slides/intro.md

 ---
 class: center, middle

-In this section, we're going to write Python code that pulls the list of US presidents from Wikipedia and captures it in a Pandas DataFrame, so we can do our own analysis on it.
+In this section, we're going to write Python code that pulls the balance sheet of Kroger and captures it in a Pandas DataFrame, so we can do our own analysis on it.

 ---